Euler time discretization of Backward Doubly SDEs and Application to Semilinear SPDEs: Introduction

-where $(X_{s}^{t,x})_{ t\leq s\leq T}$ is a diffusion process starting from $x$ at time $t$ driven by the finite dimensional brownian motion $(W_t)_{t\geq 0}$ and with infinitesimal generator $L$.
-More precisely, under some regularity assumptions on the final condition $\Phi$ and coefficients $f$ and $g$ , they have proved that $u_t (x) =Y_{t}^{t,x}$ and $\nabla u_t \sigma (x) =Z_t^{t,x}$, $\forall (t,x)\in [0,T]\times\mathbb{R}^{d}$.
-Then, Bally and Matoussi \cite{BMat} (see also \cite{MS02} ) showed that the same representation remains true in the case when the final condition (respectively the coefficients $f$ and $g$) is only measurable in $x$ (resp. are jointly measurable in $(t,x) $ and Lispchitz in $u$ and $\nabla u$).
-In this paper, weak Sobolev solution of the equation \eqref{SPDE} has been considered, and the approach was based on stochastic flow technics (see also \cite{K94a,K94b}).
-Moreover their results were generalized in \cite{MS02} in the case of a larger class of SPDE's \eqref{SPDE} driven by a Kunita-Ito non-linear noise (see \cite{K94a, K94b, Kunitabook} for more details).
-In particular, the Kunita-Ito non-linear noise covers a class of infinite dimensional space-time colored-white noise (see \cite{gyo}, \cite{Rochner}, \cite{Kloeden}).
-Generally, the explicit resolution of semi-linear SPDEs is not possible, so it is then necessary to resort to numerical methods.\\ The first approach used to solve numerically nonlinear SPDEs is analytic methods, based on time-space discretization of the SPDEs.
-The discretization on space can be achieved either by finite differences, or finite elements and spectral Galerkin methods.
-But most numerical works on SPDEs have concentrated on the Euler finite-difference scheme.
-Gyongi and Nualart \cite{gyo1} have proved that these schemes converge, and Gyongy \cite{gyo2} determined the order of convergence.
-J.B.
+The first approach used to solve numerically nonlinear SPDEs is analytic.
+It is based on time-space discretization of the SPDEs.
+The discretization in space can be achieved by different methods such as finite differences, finite elements, spectral Galerkin methods.
+Most numerical works on SPDEs concentrated on the Euler finite-difference scheme.
+Gyongi and Nualart \cite{gyo1} proved that these schemes converge, and Gyongy \cite{gyo2} determined the order of convergence.
+Very interesting results were obtained by Gyongy and Krylov \cite{gyo} considering a symmetric finite difference scheme for a class of linear SPDE driven by infinite dimensional Brownian motion.
+They proved that the approximation error is proportional to $\widehat{h}^2$ where $\widehat{h}$ is the discretization step in space and by the Richardson acceleration method they even got the error proportional to $\widehat{h}^4$.
 Walsh \cite{Walsh} investigated schemes based on the finite elements methods.
 He studied the rate of convergence of these schemes for parabolic SPDEs, including the Forward and Backward Euler and the Crank-Nicholson schemes.
-He found substantially similar rate of convergence to those found for finite difference schemes.
-The spectral Galerkin approximation was used by Jentzen and Kloeden \cite{Kloeden}.
-They based their method on Taylor expansions derived for the solution of the SPDE, under some regularity conditions.\\ Lototsky, Mikulevicius and Rozovskii in 1997 \cite{lot} used the spectral approach for the numerical estimation of the conditional distribution solution of a linear SPDE known as the Zakai equation.
+He found a substantially similar rate of convergence to those found for finite difference schemes.\\ The spectral Galerkin approximation was used by Jentzen and Kloeden \cite{Kloeden}.
+They based their method on Taylor expansions derived from the solution of the SPDE, under some regularity conditions.
+Lototsky, Mikulevicius and Rozovskii \cite{lot} used the spectral approach for the numerical estimation of the conditional distribution solution of a linear SPDE known as the Zakai equation.
 Further developments on spectral methods can be found in Lototsky \cite{lot1}.
-Milstein and Tretyakov \cite{Milstein} solved a linear Stochastic Partial Differential Equation by using the method of characteristics (the averaging over the characteristic formula).
-They proposed a numerical scheme based on Monte Carlo technique.
-Layer methods for linear and semilinear SPDEs are constructed.
-Picard \cite{Picard} considered a filtering problem where the observation is a function of a diffusion corrupted by an independent white noise.
-He estimated the error caused by a discretization of the time interval.
-He obtained some approximations of the optimal filter which can be computed with Monte-Carlo methods.
-Crisan \cite{crisan} studied a particle approximation for a class of nonlinear stochastic partial differential equations.
-Very interesting results have been obtained by Gyongy and Krylov \cite{gyo} where they considered a symmetric finite difference scheme for a class of linear SPDE driven by infinite dimensional brownian motion.
-They have proved that the approximation error is proportional to $k^2$ where $k$ is the discretization step in space and by the Richardson acceleration method they have even got the error proportional to $k^4$.